(I'm Always Touched by Your) Presence, Dear

 "(I'm Always Touched by Your) Presence, Dear" is a song by the American band Blondie, from their 1978 album Plastic Letters.
-Written by recently departed Blondie bassist Gary Valentine, the song was based on the telepathic connections that Valentine believed he experienced with his girlfriend, journalist Lisa Jane Persky, while on tour.
-Though Valentine had left the band, drummer Clem Burke convinced the band to record the song for Plastic Letters.
+Written by former Blondie bassist Gary Valentine, the song was based on the telepathic connections that Valentine believed he experienced with his girlfriend, journalist Lisa Jane Persky, while on tour.
+Though Valentine had recently left the band, drummer Clem Burke convinced the band to record the song for Plastic Letters.

 "Presence, Dear" was released in 1978 as the second single from Plastic Letters, reaching number 10 in the UK singles chart in May 1978.
 It was never released as a single in the US.
 The song has since seen critical acclaim and has been ranked by some music writers as one of the band's best songs.

 Background

 It was written by Blondie bass player Gary Valentine for his then-girlfriend, the actress and journalist Lisa Jane Persky, before his departure from the band.
 Valentine had also written the band's first single, "X Offender".
 In a 2012 interview, Valentine jokingly explained that the song concerns a telepathic connection between him and Persky.